vanes430/VotifierPlus/README.md

 # |                    VotifierPlus Proxy Configuration                     |
 # +-------------------------------------------------------------------------+

+# The IP address to listen on.
+0.0.0.0 listens on all interfaces.
 Host: 0.0.0.0

+# The port to listen on.
+Default is 8192.
 Port: 8192

+# Enable debug logging for troubleshooting.
 Debug: false

+# Experimental: Enable V2 Token support (NuVotifier compatible).
 TokenSupport: false

 # Tokens for V2 authentication.
 Tokens:
   default: 'YOUR_GENERATED_TOKEN'

-# Vote Forwarding: Send votes received by the proxy to your game servers.
+# Vote Forwarding: Send received votes by the proxy to your game servers.
 Forwarding:
-  survival:
+  server1:
+    # Address of the target server (host:port).
     Address: 127.0.0.1:8193
-    Enabled: true
-    # --- RSA Method ---
-    # Put the public.key of the target (survival) server here.
+    # RSA Public Key of the target server.
-    Key: 'RSA_PUBLIC_KEY'
+    Key: ''
-    # --- Token Method (V2) ---
-    # Set UseToken to true and provide the token from the target server.
+    # Token for V2 authentication (if UseToken is true).
-    Token: 'TOKEN_HERE'
+    Token: ''
+    # Use V2 Token authentication instead of RSA keys.
     UseToken: false
+    # Whether forwarding to this server is enabled.
+    Enabled: false
 ```

 ---